 Who can I sit with?

-Will be be able to sing?
+Will the congregation be able to sing?

-Will we have bread and wine at Communion?
+Will we have wine at Communion?

 Will the toilets be open?

 Yes, but in a limited capacity.
 Please observe the additional hygiene procedures in place, and should you have to queue please social distance.
-Icon made by srip.

 What should I do if I get Covid 19 and have been to a service recently?

 Should you become ill and have attended a service at St Mary's please let us know ASAP.
 We have set procedures to follow in the event of a known case of Covid in our building, and letting us know means we can do our part in keeping others safe.
-Icon made by Darius Dan.

 If you have any questions please do contact us.